1986 FIFA World Cup: Summary

-First round
+First round (group stage)

 Celebrations of Mexican fans at Zocalo main square, June 7, 1986.

 The first round of the finals began in Group A, where Italy were held 1–1 by Bulgaria.
 Meanwhile, Argentina beat South Korea 3–1, with Diego Maradona playing a major part.
 Italy and Argentina drew 1–1, Maradona and Alessandro Altobelli scoring.
 South Korea and Bulgaria also drew 1–1 in a downpour.
 The final set of matches saw Argentina beating Bulgaria 2–0, and Italy narrowly defeating South Korea 3–2.

 In Group B Mexico beat Belgium 2–1, and despite being held 1–1 by Paraguay, they won the group after a further win over Iraq, 1–0.
 Paraguay and Belgium also progressed after both beating Iraq and drawing with each other.

 Group C pitted a strong Dynamo Kyiv-dominated Soviet Union side against the reigning European champions France.
 They drew with each other 1–1, with a goal scored by Vasyl Rats.
 France beat Canada 1–0 and finished in 2nd place in the group after beating Hungary, 3–0.
 Hungary had earlier lost 6–0 against the Soviet Union, which won the group due to goal difference.

 Group D saw Brazil start against Spain, winning 1–0 after the referee failed to validate a legal goal scored by Míchel.
 Northern Ireland began their campaign with a draw against Algeria.
 Northern Ireland were then narrowly beaten by Spain before losing to Brazil 3–0 in their final match.
 This match saw a goal from Josimar on his debut and was also the final time Pat Jennings played for Northern Ireland.
 Spain qualified along with Brazil after defeating Algeria 3–0.